daggerhart/query-wrangler/README.txt

 == Upgrade Notice ==

-1.5.3 bug fixes, features added, and new editor theme "Picnic"!
+1.5.27 bug fixes, and some new features.